In This Hub:

 Realize this is a two-way street, the same thing can be happening with the person you are in conflict with.
 But in fact, violent people are violent because they lack the self-control NOT to act on these impulses.
 This lack can be circumstantial, physiological, psychological or simply because the person chooses to behave this way.
 While anyone can be pushed too far, some people believe violence is a fast and easy way to get what they want.

-This is why so many people are arrested for supposedly 'self-defense.'
-The truth is, they weren't defending themselves, they were actually fighting.
+You should also know this is why so many people are supposedly arrested for' self-defense.'
+"Go to prison for defending myself" is a common wail.
+The truth is, most the time the weren't defending themselves, they were actually fighting.

 But when you are emotional, angry or scared, everything you do seems like self-defense.
 That big bad person was attacking you!
 While that is your perception, that isn't necessarily what was happening.
 Nor is is necessarily what you were doing.
 Your brain under extreme emotion and stress sees things differently than when you are calm.
 And those perceptions can lead you to chasing someone down the street slashing them with a knife thinking what you are doing is self-defense.
 It isn't.